JakeGinnivan/jakeginnivan.github.io/source/_posts/2012-02-19-apiapprover.md

 ---
 Recently I had an issue at work, we wanted to guarantee we had no breaking public API changes, and wanted to start adhering to semantic versioning.

-The interesting thing about Semantic versioning is that often people accidently break the semantic version.
+The interesting thing about Semantic versioning is that often people accidentally break the semantic version.
 So I wrote a unit test which solves this problem

     [Fact]
     public void phoenix_has_no_public_api_changes()